-Gluten Free Alu Paratha (Potato Stuffed) With Millet Flour Dough
+Gluten Free Paratha With Potato Stuffing (Millet Flour Dough)

 Alu parathas are very, very popular in north India, almost all roadside restaurants or Dhabas sell them freshly made, straight off the griddle.
 They are normally made with wheat flour.
 Here I have made them with Millet flour, so they can be eaten by people who do not tolerate Gluten.
 Makes 10-12.

 For the dough

 500 gm./3 cups Millet flour